-Independent Educational Services have been providing young SEND pupils in Warwickshire, Leicestershire, Coventry and Leicester City bespoke curriculums since 2010.
+Independent Educational Services have been providing young SEND students in Warwickshire, Leicestershire, Coventry, Leicester City and Nottingham bespoke curriculums since 2010.
 We have now extended our services to multiple Local Authorities.

 We offer placements to SEND students aged 10-25 (as in line with the 2014 SEN Code of Practice) for as long as the placement is suitable to the individual.